Lagyu/PTCG_CL/README.md

 # PTCG_CL

 This is Pokemon TCG simulator with python. (under development.
-This once was for Command-line based but I'm now seeking for GUI-based interface.)<br>
+This once was for Command-line based, but I'm now seeking for GUI-based interface.)<br>
 This project is mainly for studying.<br>
 Currently, the program is not useful at all.